energyaccessexplorer/tool/README.md

 - [geotiff](https://github.com/geotiffjs/geotiff.js) for raster parsing
 - [D3js](https://d3js.org) to generate interactive controls such as sliders, icons, pie-charts, checkboxes and radio buttons to fit the design needs.
-- [topojson](https://github.com/topojson/topojson) extension is also used for the country selection screen

 A few plugins are used only for convinience.
 See `dependencies.tsv`.